ferocia/kartalytics/Readme.md

 > POST_URL=http://your-brain-location/new_events ruby daemon.rb
 ```

-For debugging purposes you can also set `KEEP_FILES=true` - this will instuct the daemon not to remove processed files.
+For debugging purposes you can also set `KEEP_FILES=true` in `.env` - this will instuct the daemon not to remove processed files.

 Due to limitations of the phasion API, analysis requires a lot of
 writing/reading temporary files to disk.
 Using a ramdisk as a temporary